qaicodes/hydra-mnist-mps-accelarator/README.md

-Part of a MLOPS Udemy course to understand how beneficial is to use Hydra during ML experiments.
+Part of a MLOPS course to understand how beneficial is to use Hydra during ML experiments.
+Using Hydra module which can run and instantiate each part of the code using terminal.